Azure/azure-powershell/src/ResourceManager/DataMigration/Commands.DataMigration/help/New-AzureRmDataMigrationSqlServerSqlDbMiSelectedDB.md

 ## PARAMETERS

 ### -BackupFileShare
-File share where the source server database files for this database should be backed up.
+The local network share where the Azure Database Migration Service can take the source database backups to.
+The service account running source SQL Server instance must have write privileges on this network share.
 Use this setting to override file share information for each database.
-Use fully qualified domain name for the server.

 ```yaml
 Type: FileShare